Check out the video lesson too!

 Y’all [action]

-Since jan (person/people) doesn’t obviously imply an action, it is reasonable to call it a description here.
-This sentence means “I am a person” or “We are people.”
+Since jan (person/people) doesn't make much sense as an action, we translate it as a description.
+This sentence means "I am a person" or "We are people."

 mi is the subject, and refers to the speaker. jan is the predicate, and is either an action or description of the speaker.
-Check under the spoiler for an explanation and interpretation!
+Check your understanding under the spoiler by clicking it!

-In Toki Pona, there is no specific word for “hello” or for “goodbye.”
+In Toki Pona, there are no specific words for "hello" or "goodbye."

 Instead, “hello” is part of the word toki.
 It covers every kind of greeting!

-And saying “goodbye” is to describe how you’re leaving, by moving!
+But saying "goodbye" is a bit different.
+To say goodbye, you describe how you're leaving: by moving!

-This is the most common way to say “goodbye” in Toki Pona.
+This is the most common way to say goodbye in Toki Pona, but it isn't the only one.
+I'll point out more in future lessons!

-All Toki Pona to English exercises will include a situation as context for the statement.
-Language lives in context, and Toki Pona is no exception.
-Knowing what is going on will help you understand the statement, and will improve your learning.
+All Toki Pona to English exercises include some situation as context, because language lives in context!
+Toki Pona is no exception.
+Knowing when a sentence is said helps you understand why it was said, and thus what it means.

 You’re about to go up to the podium on stage and give a speech.
 Before stepping on stage, you say to an attendent: